 At Key Stage 5 students follow:

-Every year we produce a full school musical involving all year groups throughout the school.
+Every other year we produce a full school musical involving all year groups throughout the school.
 This is a great way to celebrate the arts and show collaboration across the school.
 Students have the opportunity to take part both on and off the stage from performing to sound and lighting.
-This year our school production will be We Will Rock You school edition.
+This year our school production will be School of Rock!

 Here is a list of some of the extra-curricular activities we offer:

-Dance: Year 7, Year 8 and Year 9 Street Dance, Year 11 Dance Club, GCSE Dance Clinic and Sixth From Dance Club
+- Dance: Year 7, Year 8 and Year 9 Street Dance, Year 11 Dance Club, GCSE Dance Clinic and Sixth Form Dance Club

-Every year we acknowledge students hard work by awarding Arts Badges and Arts Leader Badges.
-It is wonderful to see students wearing their badges with pride.
+Every year we acknowledge students hard work by awarding Arts Badges and Arts Leader Challenge.